Best things to do in Cuba solo: a lady alone on a restaurant with a waiter serving

 Central Havana is a lot like Old Havana, although a lot more run-down, with fewer tourists, fewer grandiose buildings (but the architecture is still colonial buildings), small markets, shops, bars, and some of the best restaurants in Havana.

-The Vedado is the modern part of the city, where you find the Yara cinema, many embassies, wide avenues, and elegant mansions with gardens.
+The Vedado is the modern part of the city, where you find large plazas, the Cine Yara cinema, many embassies, wide avenues, and elegant mansions with gardens.

 Miramar and Playa are the westernest west end of Havana, with large mansions, hotels with business facilities, more embassies, and a large Marina.